-The Work and Family Researchers Network (WFRN) invites submissions for the 2014 Conference, Changing Work and Family Relationships in a Global Economy, to be held June 19-21, 2014 at the Millennium Broadway Hotel in New York City.
-We seek fresh and innovative scientific contributions on work and family issues from investigators in diverse disciplines.
-We value all disciplinary perspectives on the issues, including, but not limited to, anthropology, business and management, economics, family studies, political science, psychology, public health, social work, sociology, and related fields.
-The voices of all stakeholders are needed to understand and address work and family issues to advance knowledge and practice.
-We also encourage policy advocates, policy makers, and work-life practitioners to submit evidence-based contributions.
-New for 2014 is the addition of practitioners to the program committee, in an effort to encourage practitioner and policy-oriented submissions and promotion of researcher and practitioner/policy maker collaboration.
-Also new is organizing the meeting to kickoff with a preconference of meetings of Early Career Scholars, WFRN officers, committees, and member volunteers on June 18.
+The Work and Family Researchers Network (WFRN) invited submissions for the 2014 Conference, Changing Work and Family Relationships in a Global Economy, held from June 19-21, 2014 at the Millennium Broadway Hotel in New York City.
+We sought fresh and innovative scientific contributions on work and family issues from investigators in diverse disciplines.
+We valued all disciplinary perspectives on the issues, including, but not limited to, anthropology, business and management, economics, family studies, political science, psychology, public health, social work, sociology, and related fields.
+The voices of all stakeholders were needed to understand and address work and family issues to advance knowledge and practice.
+We also encouraged policy advocates, policy makers, and work-life practitioners to submit evidence-based contributions.
+New for 2014 was the addition of practitioners to the program committee, in an effort to encourage practitioner and policy-oriented submissions and promotion of researcher and practitioner/policy maker collaboration.
+Also new was organizing the meeting to kickoff with a preconference of meetings of Early Career Scholars, WFRN officers, committees, and member volunteers on June 18.

-Specific goals for the 2014 WFRN Conference are to:
+Specific goals for the 2014 WFRN Conference were to:

 - Stimulate interdisciplinary and cross-national sharing of innovative research and approaches to work and family.

 - Concentrate scientific, policy, and practical attention on work and family issues emerging from the changing work and family relationships in a global economy.